thaoha-agilityio/react-training/practice-two/README.md

 # Overview

 - This document provides information about React Practice one
-- Build a Users Management Web Application
+- Build a BookShelf Management Web Application

 # Target

-- Apply knowledge of HTML5/CSS3/TypeScript (with ES6 syntax
+- Apply knowledge of HTML5/CSS3/TypeScript (with ES6 syntax)
-- React basic
+- Understand about how React hooks + Contexts work
-- Apply Storybook
+- Apply React hooks
+- Check re-render and using hook to avoid re-render

 # Technical